 Washington University is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, sexual orientation, gender identity or expression, national origin, genetic information, disability, or protected veteran status.

 This position is full-time and works approximately 37.5 hours per week.
-Some evening and weekend availability may be required for this position.
+Some evening and Saturday availability is required for this position.

 Department Name/Job Location:

 This position is in the Department of Psychiatry.
 The position is located at 4444 Forest Park.
 This position is for the Medical School Campus.

 Position will assist study coordinators in numerous phases of the Early Life Adversity, Biological Embedding, and Risk for Developmental Precursors of Mental Disorders (eLABE) study currently ongoing at the Early Emotional Development Program.� The study involves the assessment of infants and their primary caregivers in dyadic interactions and infant socio-emotional and cognitive assessments.� Key skills are the ability to observe key aspects of parent child interactions.� The study is conducted in the departments of Psychiatry, Pediatrics, and Neurology.� This individual will be responsible for behavioral assessments with participants (12-36 months).
 This individual will obtain reliability on observational data coding and will independently code at an established coding pace.
 Observational coding data will be entered into software specific to observational coding.
 This individual will be supervised by Drs.
 Luby and Gerstein, as well as the other Co-Is with expertise in specific aspects of the planned assessments.